top of page

 What is WaTS?

-The Whale and Trap Saviour (WaTS) is an innovative, compact device that protects whales and preserves fishing gear by reducing entanglement risks in fixed-gear fisheries.
+The Whale and Trap System (WaTS) is an innovative ropeless fishing compact device designed to protect whales and preserve fishing gear.
+It reduces entanglement risks in fixed-gear fisheries.

-Mounted directly to lobster and crab traps, WaTS remains inactive until needed, and works at depths up to 100 fathoms (183m).
-If a surface buoy is lost or a whale-triggered breakaway occurs, WaTS automatically deploys a backup buoy and retrieval rope.
+Mounted directly to lobster and crab traps, WaTS remains inactive until needed.
+It works at depths up to 100 fathoms (183m).
+If a surface buoy is lost or a whale-triggered breakaway occurs, WaTS automatically deploys a buoy and retrieval rope.
 This ensures:

 • Whales escape safely without becoming entangled.